mamantoha/crystal_mpd/README.md

 client.find(expression)
 ```

-You can use this block-based filter DSL like:
+You can also use this block-based filter DSL like:

 ```crystal
 client.find(sort: "Track") do |filter|